-Claims within the club retention are categorised as either 'attritional' (estimated to cost USD1m or less) or 'high value' (estimated to cost in excess of USD1m).
-Attritional claims constitute the vast majority of claims by number, while high value claims, although relatively small in number, constitute a high proportion of the total estimated claims cost.
+Claims within the Association's retention are categorised as either 'attritional' (estimated to cost USD1m or less) or 'high value' (estimated to cost in excess of USD1m).
+Attritional claims constitute the vast majority of claims by number, while high value claims, although far fewer by number, constitute a very high proportion of the total estimated claims cost.

-To date, the total number of attritional claims notified in respect of the 2017/18 policy year is 4,039.
-This represents a modest decrease on the 4,276 notifications at the same time in the 2016/17 policy year and the 5,079 notified in 2015/16.
-This general trend of decreasing attritional claims continues to reflect a number of factors: a number of liner operators moving to higher cargo deductibles, a reduction in liner chartered tonnage and the move at the 2014 renewal to a combined deductible (which applies to the underlying claim, plus costs, fees and expenses).
-Club correspondents also continue to report a general drop in the number of routine cases reported to them locally.
+As at 20 February 2019, the total number of attritional claims notified in respect of the 2018/19 policy year was 4,364.
+This represents a slight increase on the 4,039 claims notified at the same time in the 2017/18 policy year.
+Despite this increase, the overall trend since 2012 shows a reduction from the 7,351 attritional claims notified as at 20 February 2012.
+This trend reflects a number of factors, such as a number of liner operators moving to higher deductibles and the move to combined deductibles (which apply to the underlying claim, plus costs, fees and expenses).
+Club correspondents also continue to report a general fall in the number of routine cases notified locally.